f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 -  serviceName = "k8s service name of backend"

--  serviceport = "k8s service port of backend"
+-  serviceport = "k8s service port of backend.
+For bookinfo keep this value as 9080."

 -  advertise_sites = "set to false if want to advertise on public"